Ok, thanks a lotHere is a past thread that may be helpful:

 Air Force ROTC graduates may qualify for Pilot training if they pass IFS.

-I'm saying that I still haven't decided whether or not I want to join.So you're starting your first year of college this Fall?Yeah, an incoming freshman.
+I'm saying that I still haven't decided whether or not I want to join.Yeah, an incoming freshman.
 Not yet contracted, still in consideration.
 But my friends are all set.

 What do you mean "Not yet contracted, still under consideration"?
 Did you apply for the AFROTC Scholarship, because if you didn't there would be nothing that would still be under consideration.
 "Contracting" for AFROTC is different then AROTC, it won't happen for an AF Cadet until they are selected and pass SFT, or they are offered a scholarship, and even with a scholarship you would still need to be selected for and pass SFT.
 This doesn't happen until the end of your sophomore year.